 Activating the K22 at NIA

-Recipients of a K22 Letter of Approval are strongly encouraged to contact their NIH program official as soon as plans to apply for and assume an independent position develop.
+In order to activate the K22 award, K22 selectees (recipients of a K22 Letter of Approval) will need to accept a faculty job offer and assemble a K22 transition application.
+K22 selectees are strongly encouraged to contact their NIA program official to discuss any faculty job offers.
 K22 Transition applications should be submitted at least two months before the proposed start date, or no later than June 1st for a start date before September 30.

 K22 Faculty Position Requirements

 In order to activate the K22, you must have been offered and accepted an assistant professor position that meets the following K22 requirements: